 You are not eligible to apply if you are in the United States with a student visa, work visa, tourist visa, or refugee status with nothing indicating permanent resident status.

-If you are invited to an interview, you must provide legal documentation—visas cannot be accepted.
+If you’re invited to join the corps, you’ll need to provide legal documentation that verifies your identity and citizenship status.
 If you don’t meet this requirement, you may be eligible to join one of our partner programs through Teach For All.

 “While we value corps members having experiences in the communities that they’re serving, we also understand that we come from different backgrounds.”